ADHD Medication For Children

 Medication for children with ADHD

 ADHD medications for children can reduce the impacts of symptoms like trouble focusing, excessive fidgeting, and difficulty with impulse control.
-You might find that not one specific ADHD medication works best for all children.
-However, two types of drugs are generally used to treat ADHD in children, including stimulates and non-stimulants.
-Stimulant medications may be widely prescribed, but both forms of medication can help your child with the cognitive, emotional, and behavioral challenges associated with ADHD.
+All children are different in the types of medications that help.
+However, two types of medications are generally used to treat ADHD in children, including stimulants and non-stimulants.
+Stimulant medications may be widely prescribed, but both forms of medication may help your child with the cognitive, emotional, and behavioral challenges associated with ADHD.

-ADHD medication for children, particularly ADHD stimulants like mixed amphetamine salts, are often effective in treating ADHD.
+ADHD medication for children, particularly ADHD stimulants, is often effective in treating ADHD.
 Studies indicate that over 70% of children who take stimulant medications for ADHD see improvement in the core ADHD symptoms of hyperarousal, distractibility, and impulsivity.

-These medications can be either immediate release (meaning they begin working quickly, then start losing potency) or extended-release (meaning they take effect in phases and can work for longer periods).
-A developmental pediatrician or other healthcare professional can help you decide whether an immediate-release stimulant, extended-release stimulant, or non-stimulant will be the right medication for your child.
+These medications can be either immediate-release (meaning they begin working quickly, then start losing potency) or extended-release (meaning they take effect in phases and can work for more extended periods).
+A developmental pediatrician or other healthcare professional can help you decide whether an immediate-release stimulant, extended-release stimulant, or non-stimulant could be the proper medication for your child.

 Common side effects of stimulant medications may include headache, upset stomach, and high blood pressure.
 Your child could experience a change in appetite or weight.
 They may also experience sleep problems or tics (involuntary movements or sounds).
-There is also evidence that some medications are connected to an increased risk of cardiovascular diseases.
-Your doctor might suggest a non-stimulant medication for your child if stimulant treatment causes them to experience anxiety or hyperarousal.
+There is also evidence that some medications may be connected to an increased risk of cardiovascular diseases.
+Your doctor might suggest a non-stimulant medication for your child if the stimulant treatment causes them to experience anxiety or hyperarousal.
+However, all children react differently, and side effects can have unique presentations, so keep an open dialogue with the doctor.

 Although stimulants may be a highly effective choice, doctors may prescribe non-stimulant medication if the stimulant doesn't work or the side effects are overwhelming.
 Three types of non-stimulant medications might be prescribed for ADHD: